-Simon Maisch is an audio technician, system designer, sound engineer, consultant, artist and musician, with a speciality in immersive and large scale multi-channel environments.
+Simon Maisch is an audio technician, system designer, mastering engineer, producer, consultant, artist and musician, with a speciality in immersive and large scale multi-channel environments.

 After relocating to Melbourne in 2012, he completed an Ad.
 Dip of Sound Production at RMIT University and has been involved within a vast range of projects and events since, including Dark Mofo & Mona Foma; Melbourne Festival; Melbourne Fringe Festival; Melbourne Music Week; Festival of Live Art; various art installation and research projects within and outside of RMIT University; studio infrastructure projects and installation; the recording, production and mastering of records, cassettes, CD’s and digital files; as well as involved in music performance.